From this article, you will learn how to create a PDF document from a template and electronically sign it using DocuSign.

 This is how the signed agreement will appear as a result:

 We will do everything in the Plumsail account.
-If you haven’t one yet, feel free to register a 1-month free account.
+If you don’t have one yet, feel free to register a 1-month free account.

 To start with, go to the Processes section in your Plumsail account.

 Make up a name for the process.
 Then select the template type.
-In this particular case, tick the DOCX type because we’ll create a purchase agreement from the DOCX template.
+In this particular case, tick the DOCX type because we’ll create a purchase agreement from a DOCX template.

 You have created the process and jumped into its first step - Configure template.
 Here are two substeps: